kubenow/helm-charts/kubenow/pachyderm/README.md

 Based on the storage credentials used, fill in the corresponding parameters for your object store.

+-	The `local` installation will deploy Pachyderm on your local Kubernetes cluster (i.e: minikube) backed by your local storage unit.

-With `S3 endpoint` credentials (such as Minio credentials), these are the configurable parameters:
+-	With `S3 endpoint` credentials (such as Minio credentials), these are the configurable parameters:

 | Parameter                | Description           | Default           |
 |--------------------------|-----------------------|-------------------|